There is a feature in the human personality that opposes the pull. It’s called frustration.

 It also takes some humility.

-We want to keep on seeking fulfillment, but without hanging onto it for dear life.
+We keep seeking fulfillment, but without clinging to it.

-The ego has a job to do here.
+The ego has a job to do here—to let go, constructively.
+Only a small effort is needed.

 Once the ego gets the ball rolling, it’s all downhill from there.
 The ego will get carried along by the inner forces it activates through the letting-go process.